Guide to Creating Forms in Baserow

 Show a message

-After a form has been submitted, you can customize the message that will be shown in the “Thank You” page by typing it in the ‘Show a message’ box.
+After a form has been submitted, you can customize the message that will be shown on the “Thank You” page by typing it in the ‘Show a message’ box.
 After users click a form’s ‘Submit button’, they will see a message you have customized.

 enter image description here